tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 #### Regulation

-Companies need to be capable of straightforward responses to questions about what they do with our data.
+{%- comment -%} Companies need to be capable of straightforward responses to questions about what they do with our data.
 They cannot continue getting away with pawn defenses of clearly orchestrated behaviors.
 CEOs are not simultaneously so unaware while laden with bonuses.
-They are mechanical
+They are mechanical {%- endcomment -%}